 - Prepare your slow cooker and ingredients as needed.
 Cooking times may vary depending on your slow cooker and ingredient thickness.

-- Grease the inside of the slow cooker with butter.
+- Grease the inside of the slow cooker thoroughly with butter to prevent sticking.

-- Stir heavy cream, cheddar, Parmesan, garlic, salt, and pepper in a bowl.
+- In a bowl, mix cream, cheddar, Parmesan, garlic, salt, and pepper until evenly combined.

-- Cover and cook on LOW for 4–5 hours, or until the potatoes are tender when pierced with a fork.
+- Cover and cook on LOW for 4–5 hours, or until potatoes are tender when pierced with a fork in the center.

-- Add extra cheddar during the last 30 minutes if you want a melted top.
+- For extra cheese topping, sprinkle additional cheddar during the last 30 minutes of cooking.

 - Serve warm directly from the slow cooker.